10 Best Herbal Syrups For Coughing Fits

 Foeniculum vulgare, commonly known as fennel, has been traditionally used in herbal syrups to alleviate coughing fits due to its expectorant and antispasmodic properties.

-However, it is important to consult a healthcare provider before use, especially for children or individuals with existing health conditions.
+However, it is important to consult a healthcare professional before use, especially for prolonged or severe coughing symptoms.

 glycyrrhiza glabra syrup